 Advances in Technology

-- Ontarians currently spend at least $400 million a year on gambling websites unauthorized in Ontario, resulting in lost revenue for the province
+The internet has opened a significant market for online gaming.
+Ontarians currently spend at least $400 million a year on gambling websites unregulated in Ontario, resulting in lost revenue for the Province.

-- The blue box terminals are becoming outdated and will soon need to be replaced
+The lottery system is largely paper-based in an increasingly paper-free economy.
+Lottery terminals are becoming outdated and will soon need to be replaced.

 Changes to Shopping Patterns

-- The majority of Ontario adults under 45 frequent supermarkets, big box stores and large retail locations, but most lottery terminals are located in convenience stores
+OLG’s current terminal technology limits where lottery tickets can be sold and does not fully reflect current customer shopping patterns.
+The majority of Ontario adults under 45 frequent supermarkets, big box stores and large retail locations, but most lottery terminals are located in convenience stores.

 Declining U.S. Visits

-- Gaming revenues are also flattening, due to competition from casinos in NY State, Detroit, Buffalo, Cleveland, North Michigan, and Chicago.
+Over a 10-year period, the profits from gaming facilities close to the U.S. border have dropped from $800 million in 2001, to $100 million in 2011.
+Gaming revenues are also flattening, due to competition from casinos in NY State, Detroit, Buffalo, Cleveland, North Michigan, and Chicago.